I hope you enjoy reading this blog post.

 • The unique hue of yellow can help maintain driver focus in poor visibility conditions.

-• Yellow fog light makes your vehicle stand out, increasing its visibility to other road users including drivers and pedestrians.
+• Yellow fog lights make your vehicle stand out, increasing its visibility to other road users, including drivers and pedestrians.

 • The warm, golden tones of yellow light can promote joy and happiness.
 This can have a positive effect on a driver’s mood and concentration levels.